 Related post: How to grow rosemary from a cutting.

 If you have a hardwood cutting, then you are unlikely to have much success growing a new plant.
 Read on for more ideas on what you can use hardwood rosemary cuttings for.

 Rosemary cuttings will keep for a long time if you place them in water (just like a bunch of flowers).

 If you have a few cuttings this is a great way to keep them fresh if you don’t want to try and grow a new plant and use it all at once.

 Just half fill a glass with clean fresh water, stand the cuttings in it (cut end down), and change the water every few days to keep it fresh.

 Rosemary cuttings stored like this will stay fresh for several weeks.

 3. Dry them to store and use later

 If you have a lot of fresh rosemary cuttings, drying them is a great way to store them for future use.
-Drying fresh rosemary is very straight-forward, and can be done with or without the use of a dehydrator.
+Dried rosemary keeps its flavor well and can be substituted for fresh rosemary in most recipes.

-Once your rosemary is dry, store it in an air tight container and keep it in a cool dark place (for more see: How to store dried herbs).
+Once your rosemary is dry, store it in an airtight container and keep it in a cool dark place (for more see: How to store dried herbs).